IGIS-D-lab/.github/.github/ISSUE_TEMPLATE/-readings--readings-log.md

 ---
-name: [READINGS] Share New Readings
+name: "[READINGS] Share New Readings"
-about: Tell us briefly about readings
+about: Tell us briefly about your readings
-title: Readings Title(Author)
+title: "Readings Title(Author)"
-labels: project name(please add if no tag exists)
+labels:
-assignees: wooleee
+assignees: oncender, belbed1to9, wooleee, goonzardwork

 ---